Best HVAC Software for Small Business in 2026 (Under $150/Month)

 Free trial: Demo only

-ServiceTitan is the enterprise choice — used by some of the largest HVAC companies in North America.
-It’s not for the typical small shop, but if you’re running 15+ techs and want deep analytics, call tracking, and advanced dispatching, it’s in a different league.
+ServiceTitan is the enterprise choice.
+Major HVAC companies use it across North America.
+It’s not for the typical small shop.
+If you’re running 15+ techs and want deep analytics, call tracking, and advanced dispatching, it’s a different league entirely.

 Features that go beyond Jobber/HCP:

-– Call recording and CSR (customer service rep) performance tracking
+– Call recording and customer service rep performance tracking

-– Revenue analytics by tech, by service type, by neighborhood
+– Revenue analytics by tech, by service type, and by neighborhood

-– Membership plan management (HVAC service agreements at scale)
+– Membership plan management for HVAC service agreements at scale

 Best for: Established HVAC operations with 15+ technicians, dedicated office staff, and $2M+ in annual revenue.